liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

 ![Figure 3: This diagram illustrates the iOS Screenlet Layer's relationship to other Screens components.](../../images/screens-ios-architecture-03.png)

-Screenlets are comprised of several Switft classes and a XIB file:
+Screenlets are comprised of several Swift classes and an XIB file:

 **MyScreenletData:** an interface that defines the attributes shown in the UI.
 It typically accounts for all the input and output values presented to the user.